SemEval/SemEval2025/schedule.md

 Online poster sessions will be held on Gather.

-All in-person activities -oral presentations, poster sessions, and the invited talk- will be held in Hall M2.
-Oral sessions and invited talk will also be streamed on Zoom.
+All in-person activities will be held in Hall M2.
+Oral sessions and invited talk will also be streamed on Zoom. <strong>CONFIRM POSTER SESSIONS LOCATION</strong>

 ### Thursday, July 31st